beacloudgenius/wordpress-oauth-server/README.md

 # WordPress OAuth Server

+Current Version: 3.0.2

 This project is an OAuth 2.0 compatible authentication method for WordPress.
 The goal of WP OAuth Server (WordPress Open Authentication) is to provide an easy to use authentication method that 3rd party services can use to securely connect to any server running WordPress site.

 You can find online documentation by visiting [http://wp-oauth.com](http://wp-oauth.com)

+### System Requirements

+* WordPress 3.9 or Higher
+* PHP 5.3.9 or Higher
+* (recomended by not required) PHP Apache Module.
+When using PHP CGI, authentication headers may not work as expected.
+Please refer to common issues at [http://wp-oauth.com/forums/topic/common-issues/](http://wp-oauth.com/forums/topic/common-issues/).

 ### Framework